-Local hybrid functionals [84] feature an admixture of the exact-exchange energy density to a (semi-)local exchange energy density in real space managed by a local mixing function (LMF).
+Local hybrid functionals [102] feature an admixture of the exact-exchange energy density to a (semi-)local exchange energy density in real space managed by a local mixing function (LMF).
 They can therefore be viewed as a more flexible generalization of global hybrid functionals.

-So far, local hybrid functionals are available in the modules ridft, [85] grad, rdgrad, [86] and escf.
-[87] For the calculation of non-standard exact-exchange integrals, a semi-numerical integration scheme is used.
+So far, local hybrid functionals are available in the modules ridft [103], grad, rdgrad [104], escf [37,105-108], egrad [109], and mpshift [108,110].
+For the calculation of non-standard exact-exchange integrals, a semi-numerical integration scheme [111] is used.
+The screening procedure is outlined in [107] and the parallelization is described in [107] and [108].
 The usual DFT grids are employed for this task and small grids are thus recommended if possible.
-To accelerate local hybrid calculations, the analytical integrals for exact exchange are screened using the overlap and the density matrix (see S- and P-junctions Sec.
-22.2.8 for details).
 In escf-calculations, a larger amount of main memory is required for the semi-numerical integration.
 Therefore, additional main memory of approximately $0.0004 \cdot N{BF}^2$ MB should be provided (for each CPU).